Summer Summer site reservations@peakretreats.co.uk Email us Shortlist View Shortlist Client area Client area

 Enjoying hot chocolate at Chalet Montsoleil Claviere in Italy

-We opted to drive and booked the Flexiplus Eurotunnel ticket as part of the Peak Retreats package.
-After an early start, we were glad to be able to pick up coffees and breakfast at the Flexiplus lounge, whilst the children were handed Eurotunnel fidget spinners – splendid!
+We opted to drive and booked the Flexiplus Eurotunnel LeShuttle ticket as part of the Peak Retreats package.
+After an early start, we were glad to be able to pick up coffees and breakfast at the Flexiplus lounge, whilst the children were handed Eurotunnel LeShuttle fidget spinners – splendid!
 We stopped en route at the Novotel in Beaune and went for a quick drive around the historic town centre, which was beautifully adorned with Christmas lights at the time of our visit.
 After taking a wrong turn, we found ourselves bouncing over cobbled streets in the fully laden car and the children pleaded to be taken back to the hotel for supper!

 The next day we stopped to do a food shop at Intermarché in Modane, just before the Fréjus tunnel.
 From there it was a short drive on to Montgenèvre.